 - The Guide to Thriving at Penn from the Graduate Student Center provides many resources to help students thrive in graduate school and we recognize that your overall wellness can fall within several dimensions; including emotional, physical, social, spiritual, and financial.
 This guide will help students navigate who they can talk to for help outside of Engineering.

 - Engineering Library is available for graduate students assisting with research support and engineering specific collections.
 Get to know your Engineering Librarians and ask them a question about the collections to assist in research, or find a workshop to attend!
-Walk up hours are available Tuesday and Thursday from 12-2pm on the first floor of the Towne building (walk up hours currently suspended).

-- The mission of the Office of Diversity and Inclusion holds at its core the commitment to celebrating and increasing the representation of underrepresented minorities in the student body, faculty, and staff of Penn Engineering.
+- The mission of the Office of Diversity and Inclusion (ODEI) holds at its core the commitment to celebrating and increasing the representation of underrepresented minorities in the student body, faculty, and staff of Penn Engineering.
 Through the Office of Diversity and Inclusion, Penn Engineering continues its long history of leadership in the identification, recruitment, and retention of underrepresented minority students and faculty.
 We enable students to optimize their talents, capitalize on their cultural perspectives, realize their intellectual potential and fulfill their career aspirations.

 - Student Groups: Engineering has many student groups, some that span all of the graduate programs, others individual to their specific degree program or department.
 Students are encouraged to talk with their specific program or department to see if an organizational group exists for their degree.
 Other important groups of reference are: